One was from the head of the Department of Psychology at West Point.

 After starting behind the eight ball, I had achieved "all but dissertation" status in 18 months.

-My classmates with masters degrees were still studying.
+My classmates who entered the program with masters degrees were still taking courses.

 I decided to write my dissertation about the celebrated American novelist John Cheever.